We'll show you how to avoid this flaw and write dialogues like the pros.

 Read your screenplay without the dialogues and check how much of the story you can still understand.
 This represents the core of your story.

-Watch this scene of The Kid of Charlie Chaplin.
+Watch this funny scene of The Kid of Charlie Chaplin.

 Notice how much you understand the story without any dialogue.